Mariza-Sitcheu/Mariza-Sitcheu/README.md

 🔗 Let's Connect!

 If you share an interest in data science and AI, or have any tips for a beginner like me, I’d love to connect!
 Thank you for visiting my GitHub, and I can’t wait to start adding projects to this space soon.

-This version highlights your readiness to learn and your excitement to get started, even though you’re new to GitHub.
-As you begin adding projects, you can easily update this README to showcase your work!